 PUBLIC TRANSPORT COMPANY OF THE CITY OF NOVI SAD

-"Javno gradsko saobracajno preduzece Novi Sad", a public transport company fully owned by the city of Novi Sad.
+The client under the original project is "Javno gradsko saobracajno preduzece Novi Sad", a public transport company fully owned by the city of Novi Sad.

 EBRD Finance Summary